Hop Aboard for Authentic Greek Food – The Big Greek Bus

 If you fancy calamari then make your order at the driver’s window.
 After a brief pause you will be served with fresh, crispy rings of juicy squid to be enjoyed in the fresh sea air.

-Hannah is in charge of the Little Greek Bus which can be found in The Goods Yard.
+Hannah is in charge of the Little Greek Bus which can be found in its new location next to the Harbour Coffee Company on the entrance to the Arm.
 Whenever the team took the Big bus on tour to other events, it was sorely missed from the Arm.
 It also isn’t the easiest machine to drive, taking 2 days to pack up the kitchen before travel.
 It’s restricted in speed too and so takes about as long to get to where you’re going!
 So, the Little Greek Bus is good for these missions.

 The Big Greek Bus is one of the original businesses that opened on the Harbour Arm in its first trading year in 2015.
 The family have seen many people grow up on their food.
 Bernadette, mum to Emma and Hannah says “It’s just wonderful to see customers whose babies nibbled on olives in their prams in 2015, now eating their own portions when they get here.
 I find it really funny when they see me in the supermarket too.
 The children can’t help but say ‘It’s the Greek Bus lady!’
 I always say hello!”